About the Workshop

 The Warner Bros.
 Television Directors Workshop features multiple components, all geared towards preparing the director for a successful career in television.

-This eight-week course is taught by Bethany Rooney, who has directed over 250 episodes of television.
-Based on her book Directors Tell the Story, the class will feature guest speakers, including showrunners, directors, cinematographers and editors.
+This eight-week course is taught by Bethany Rooney and Mary Lou Belli, who have collectively directed over 300 episodes of television.
+Based on their book Directors Tell the Story, the class will feature guest speakers, including showrunners, directors, cinematographers and editors.
 Each session will teach a new skill essential for prep, production, and post.

 This subset of the workshop will cover cameras, lighting and blocking.
 Learn how lens selection, framing the shot and lighting help tell the story you want to tell.